cecidisi/uRank/README.md

 <script type="text/javascript" src="scripts/urank/urank.js" charset="utf-8"></script>
 ```

-Create the DOM elements that will serve as containers for the 5 aforementioned blocks
+Create the DOM elements that will serve as containers for the 5 aforementioned blocks.
 In your code, call the Urank function passing 3 arguments:
  1. A callback function that will receive a UrankController object as argument
  2. An object specifying initialization settings
  3. A string with the path to urank folder

 Example:
 ```